andreamari/polyquantum_test/README.md

      ```
    - In every document, include author(s) and affiliation(s).
    - Suggested citation format: _Polyquantum 42.2 (2025)_, corresponding in this example to Issue #42, document #2.
-4. Open a _Pull Request_ to merge your contribution.
+4. Open a _pull request_ to merge your contribution.

 ## 💡 How to share a new research idea